Chart Color Schemes

 Valley View - Gilles Plains shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally with university qualification rates at 27.2% for residents aged 15+, exceeding the SA4 region average of 19.8%.
-Bachelor degrees are most prevalent at 17.7%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 32.9% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 22.9%.
+The area's educational profile is notable regionally, with university qualification rates at 27.2% among residents aged 15+, exceeding the SA4 region average of 19.8%.
+Bachelor degrees are most common at 17.7%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.2%).
+Vocational credentials are also prominent, with 32.9% of residents aged 15+ holding such qualifications – advanced diplomas at 10.0% and certificates at 22.9%.

 Frequently Asked Questions - Education